cyberway/cyberway.documentation/users/white_paper.md

 The scalability troubles got up again, so another popular solution was rapidly proposed.
 It’s name was EOS.
-The solution was to split the computable transaction complex behaviour and to process it with the set of cluster nodes, which were called “Block producers”.
-This lead to the entrustment of an enourmous responsibility to these “Block producers”.
+The solution was to split the computable transaction complex behaviour and to process it with the set of cluster nodes, which were called “Validators”.
+This lead to the entrustment of an enourmous responsibility to these “Validators”.
 They were now not only about data storage providers, but also computation providers.
 Now these guys not only store and process your data, but they even define the way your transaction behaves itself,